jmoseley/hasura-nextjs-auth0/docs/deploy_auth0.md

 # Deploy Auth0

+You should perform these steps for production, and for each developer that wants to run the stack locally.
+This provides a sandboxed environment for doing development, and keeps that sandbox from mixing with production.

 1. Have Hasura and the app deployed (Docs TBD)
 1. Create a new account/tenant.
 1. Delete `Default Application`.